 Lead Pages is just like Click Funnels, but has fewer features and a lower price point.
 A better option for people just getting into the concept of landing pages.
 And they have been around for a long time and are probably the # 1 player in landing pages.
 Pro tip: your ads should drive people to landing pages in order to drive the sale, not your web page, where customers can get distracted.

 Mouseflow allows you to stop guessing where people leave your site.
 Just look at the heat map, which is based on where users move their mouse.
 Ok, this is a bit creepy.

 Elegant Themes is a premiere provider of Word Press themes (over 400,000 clients).
-I recommend subscribing to their blog posts – they are detailed enough, but not too technical.
+I recommend subscribing to their blog posts.
+They are detailed enough, but not too technical.

-Social Triggers focuses on the psychology behind consumer behaviour online.
-I recommend checking out Derek Halpern’s YouTube videos and podcasts.
+Social Triggers focuses on the psychology behind consumer behavior online.
+I recommend checking out Derek Halpern's YouTube videos and podcasts.
 He knows his stuff and he talks about different things than other internet marketers.
 His podcast guests are thought leaders in psychology.

 Flippa is the online marketplace for buying and selling websites.
 Want a boost to your web traffic?
 Buy a site on Flippa that already has backlinks and web authority and redirect it to your site.
 Or buy a domain that is already getting traffic instead of starting a new one.
 Pretty cool stuff huh?

 Expired Domains is like Flippa but keeps track of domains that are about to expire and ones that are up for auction.

 Way Back Machine allows you to determine if your web domain was used for something shady in the past.
 Simply put in your website and it will show you screen captures of what the site was used for in the past.
 So if you cannot rank in Google, maybe your web address was used for something spammy in the past.